TobiKipp/SudokuZend/README.md

 being the directory structure.
 It starts by using the example application with the album.
 This way I can always look up how things where written there.

+In the course of the development I had issue with getting the Threads module running, due to disabled support in the distributions php version.
+As I do not want to deal with administration issues right now I will not use threads in this version.
+I still use the Thread classes, but the method sequentializes the processing by calling in a fair way calling them in the order they were created in a loop.
+Due to not using sleep the whole process finishes faster.

 Sudoku Module
 ---------------------